core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 ## Collection Representation

-Each topic-configuration is represented as a link, where the link target is the URI of the corresponding topic resource.
+Each topic is represented as a link, where the link target is the URI of the corresponding topic resource.

 Publication and subscription to a topic occur at a link, where the link target is the URI of the corresponding topic-data resource.
 Such a link is specified by the topic-data entry within the topic resource (see {{topic-properties}}).